 The public hears a lot of information about their school districts through the media, who do not always paint an accurate or fair picture.
 When a school receives negative press, funding can drop and outrage can increase, and in our time of social media, these are headaches all administrators want to avoid.

-Now, while we’ve been looking at the bigger picture of the benefits that can be reaped from student surveys, it’s also important to look at the basics, which can often serve to highlight some of these more pressing, larger issues.
-Here are six potential student surveys that educators may want to consider.
+Now, while we’ve been looking at the bigger picture of the benefits of student surveys, it’s also important to look at the basics, which can often serve to highlight some of these more pressing, larger issues.
+Here are eight potential surveys that educators may want to consider including examples with some student survey questions.

 A student satisfaction survey asks students how they feel about a school’s environment and facilities.
 While the questions on this type of survey will vary, sometimes wildly especially when considering the age of the students, it’s ultimately designed to assess educational, social, and other aspects of the school or university.
 You can see a template of a university student satisfaction survey here.

-Student engagement surveys are designed to measure students at any level, but they’re most common at the university level.
+Student engagement surveys measure students at any level and are most common for university students.
 They help higher learning institutions gain actionable data that enables them to improve teaching and learning.
 This unique approach is gaining momentum, as it provides insight into what is driving student knowledge and, perhaps more importantly, care.
-These surveys can help revise curriculums, drawing in new students with relevant studies and boosting enrollment.
+These surveys can help revise curriculums, drawing in new students with relevant studies, and boosting enrollment.
+In the example below, we used SurveyLegend’s thumb ratings.

 Sometimes, the best insight you can get into your school or university is through students who are saying goodbye for good, as they have nothing to lose by being honest (the same concept applies to companies that hold “exit interviews” for employees who are leaving).
 The graduation survey asks students to assess many aspects of their learning and social experience so that leaders can make changes as needed, or build upon noted strengths.